brasarlington/open-undergraduate-math-books-solutions/README.md

 # OPEN SOLUTIONS MANUAL TO SOME MATHEMATICS TEXTBOOKS

 This repository contains **open, community-driven solutions** to selected undergraduate-level mathematics textbooks.
-We aim people to use the solution manuals as a point of reference to compare with its own solutions and we hope you all contribute to make undergaduate knowledge more accesible!
+We aim people to use the solution manuals as a point of reference to compare with its own solutions and we hope you all contribute to make undergraduate knowledge more accesible!

 🔗 **[WebPage](https://brasarlington.github.io/open-undergraduate-math-books-solutions/)**